xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/configuring_the_mailchimp_integration_with_e-commerce_support_module.md

 * Update Mailchimp lists every (_Never, 1 minute, 10 minutes, etc._): Select the time interval for the periodical list updates.

+* Type of discount coupons that should be uploaded to Mailchimp (_All discount coupons_ / _Only the discount coupons that match the Mailchimp promo rules_): Specify the type of coupons to be uploaded to Mailchimp.
+  The Mailchimp promo rules are:
+  - Code
+  - Discount amount
+  - Active from
+  - Active till
+  Discount coupons configured using any rules outside this rule set will be treated as not matching the Mailchimp rules.

 ## E-Commerce features setup
 ![xc5_mailchimp_ecommerce_features.png]({{site.baseurl}}/attachments/ref_ST1QnErC/xc5_mailchimp_ecommerce_features.png)